wavim/assignee/report/report.typ

 directives.

 == Deployment
-For inspection of invigilators, the Node.js application is bundled and compiled into a prebuilt binary, by packing in Node.js internals into the single executable.
+For invigilators' reference, the Node.js application is bundled and compiled into a prebuilt binary, by packing in Node.js internals into the single executable.

 The server would try to host on 0.0.0.0, which is the reserved wildcard address.
-It would then resolve to the client's current IPv4 address, and start Assignee on port 5450 (a number I love personally).
+It would then resolve to the client's public broadcast IPv4 address (typically 192.168.x.x), and start Assignee on port 5450 (a number I love personally).
 All computers in the same LAN would be able to access the web application.

 By correctly configuring path resolution, static files are retrieved inside a virtual file system at runtime, and the `app.db` file is resolved relative to CWD.
 This allows database records to be preserved.